 This post begins a news series called “Gun Owner 101.”
-I am opening this series with a detailed discussion of holsters and carry.
-In it I cover the purpose of a holster, holster materials, common features of a good holster, various carry positions.
+I am opening this series with a detailed discussion of holster selection.
+I’m also going to touch on carry positions In it I cover the purpose of a holster, holster materials, common features of a good holster, various carry positions.
 Throughout I offer some tips and tricks and some pitfalls to avoid.
 Though this isn’t everything there is to know about holsters, it should help you make a good decision about a holster.

 This post contains affiliate links.

 A lot of articles have been written in the past year for the new gun owner.
 Gun ownership has surged and many of those articles have been geared at the firearms you should purchase.
 Comparatively little has been written about holster selection.
 Holsters are often a overlooked aspect of choosing a firearm.
 They are often treated as an afterthought – something to buy quickly and as cheaply as possible, after you buy the gun.
 But a holster is important if you intend to carry the gun at all.
 Your choice of firearm will greatly influence the variety of holsters that is available to you.
 Odd as it may seem, these days I almost shop for a gun by first shopping for the holsters available for it.

 This article will generally assume that your purpose in owning a handgun is self-defense.
 Further, it assumes that you are willing to do at least some practice with your handgun.
 If you practice at all you will probably want a holster at the range.
 If you carry your gun you will absolutely, one-hundred percent, without question, want a holster.
 So, most of the advice here will be given with the context of purchasing a high-quality holster for self-defense/carry use, and accompanying training/practice.